IRAS Update on Tax Treatment of Motor Vehicle Expenses

 Inland Revenue Authority of Singapore("IRAS") has published the following update pertaining to the tax treatment of motor vehicle expenses on 13 August 2015.

 Motor vehicle expenses incurred on goods and commercial vehicles such as vans, lorries and buses are deductible.
 Some examples of motor vehicle expenses are repairs, maintenance, parking fees and petrol costs.

 No deduction is allowed on motor vehicle expenses incurred on S-plated cars, RU-plated cars and company cars (excluding Q-plated cars registered before 1 Apr 1998), whether they are directly incurred or paid in the form of reimbursement.
 This is so even if these cars are being used for business purposes.

 The tax treatment of motor vehicle expenses incurred by a company is summarised as follows:

-Expenses incurred on transportation services are to be distinguished from expenses to hire a motor car.
+Following IRAS’s review of the tax treatment of Motor Vehicle Expenses, expenses incurred on transportation services are to be distinguished from expenses to hire a motor car.
 The former is a payment for services to commute from one place to another without the passenger having any control or possession of the motor car whereas in the latter scenario, the motor car would be at the disposal of the hirer.